HardDie/DeckBuilder/README.md

 # DeckBuilder

+## About
+The frontend for this application: https://github.com/lmm1ng/DeckBuilderGUI

+## Description
 This utility helps you easily create, modify, and export card games for Tabletop Simulator.
 The utility has four logical objects.
 - on the main screen, you can create a game, for example, Munchkin